SPF Glossary

 SPF record syntax

-The SPF record syntax is the format or structure used to write SPF records in your DNS settings.
+The format or structure used to write SPF records in your DNS settings.
 It starts with v=spf1 and then includes a list of rules, like IP addresses or domains that are allowed to send emails on your behalf.
 Each part of the record must follow certain rules so email servers can read and understand it.
-A mistake in the syntax can make the record invalid.
-So it’s important to follow the format exactly.

 SPF syntax